gisjedi/tls-tools/README.md

 ## Stuff

 - /ca/init-ca.sh: shell script to initialize a CA for signing user/server certs
+- /ca/flush-ca.sh: shell script to toss all CA certs and database
 - /helper/gen-usr.sh: shell script taking a single parameter for user cert name
 - /server/haproxy.cfg: config to use CA cert for server and require client cert